gwu-cs-os/resources/ubuntu.md

 15. What do either of the shell commands `vi` or `emacs` do?

-16. What is a package manager?
+16. What is a pipeline and how is it used on the shell?

-17. What is the command to install vim on Ubuntu?
+17. What is awk?

+18. What is a package manager?

 ## Reference Cards